AbrahamSteenhoek/ETS2022_Research_Repository/README.md

 * Slides for poster paper presentation
 * Research poster used for poster sessions

-Feel free to contact me at ajsteenhoek@gmail.com for any questions or follow-ups.
+Feel free to contact me at ajsteenhoek@gmail.com for any questions or follow-ups!